Updating Results

 The course comprises four coursework units (50%), plus a research thesis (50%).

 Full time students should enrol in all coursework and research units.
-Students approved to study part-time should enrol in the four coursework units in Year 1 and the two Research Project units in Year 2.ear 2.
+Students approved to study part-time should enrol in the four coursework units in Year 1 and the two Research Project units in Year 2.

 Credit for prior study or work